-- The second says that your risk profile will depend on how much money you need to make and how quickly you want to make it.
+- The second says that your risk profile will depend on how much money you need to make and how quickly you need to make it.

 But if you are young and lower risk retirement investment options will achieve your goal, why take on additional risk?

-Conversely if you are older and require higher returns to meet your goals then you should be looking at riskier investments.
+Conversely if you are older and require higher returns to meet your goals then you should be looking at the riskier high return investments.

-Traditional pension funds were provided by employers as a defined benefit lifetime annuity, deferred compensation scheme which enjoyed certain tax benefits for the employee and the employer.
+Traditional pension funds were provided by employers as a defined benefit lifetime annuity.
+This was effectively a deferred compensation scheme which enjoyed certain tax benefits for the employee and the employer.
 Simply, depending on your length of service you were paid a defined amount until you died.
-These funds were later changed to include spouses and to increase every year with an inflation adjustment.
+These funds evolved to also include spouses and to increase every year with an inflation adjustment.

 With changing conditions in the workplace and demographics these were later amended to having the employee paying a portion (in the United States these schemes are known as 401k).
 The effect of this change was that retirement funding responsibility was shifted towards the employee.

 This was the thin end of the wedge.
 With more recent changes putting more and more burden on employees.